scalabridgelondon/scalabridgelondon.org/curriculum.md

 Our curriculum is ordered into five levels, each of which roughly corresponds to six sessions of work.
 At the completion of the five levels you should know enough to be an advanced beginner / intermediate Scala developer.

+Our text is [Creative Scala][creative-scala].
+The curriculum below is annotated with chapters from Creative Scala where available.

 ## Level One

 ### Setup
 - Get setup with a development environment.
 This is currently (March 2020) [Visual Studio Code](https://code.visualstudio.com/).
+- *Do not* follow the setup in Creative Scala.
+It is out of date.
+Instead follow our [preparation](/preparation) steps.

 ### Expressions, Types, and Values
+- Creative Scala Chapter 2
 - Literals
 - Expressions have types and produce values
 - Compound expressions